fplard/ISRverse/README.md

 MeasureType = "Live weight"

 # Conditions to run the growth analysis
-minNgro = 100 #Minimum number of individuals minNIgro = 50 #Minimum number of weights
+minNgro = 100 #Minimum number of weights minNIgro = 30 #Minimum number of individuals
 ```

 ### Other Inputs